MichaelLeib/qwen-code-ollama/docs/index.md

-# Welcome to Gemini CLI documentation
+# Welcome to Qwen Code CLI documentation

-This documentation provides a comprehensive guide to installing, using, and developing Gemini CLI.
-This tool lets you interact with Gemini models through a command-line interface.
+This documentation provides a comprehensive guide to installing, using, and developing Qwen Code CLI.
+This tool lets you interact with AI models through a command-line interface, with **local Ollama integration** for privacy and offline access.

 ## Overview

-Gemini CLI brings the capabilities of Gemini models to your terminal in an interactive Read-Eval-Print Loop (REPL) environment.
-Gemini CLI consists of a client-side application (`packages/cli`) that communicates with a local server (`packages/core`), which in turn manages requests to the Gemini API and its AI models.
-Gemini CLI also contains a variety of tools for tasks such as performing file system operations, running shells, and web fetching, which are managed by `packages/core`.
+Qwen Code CLI brings the capabilities of AI models to your terminal in an interactive Read-Eval-Print Loop (REPL) environment.
+The CLI consists of a client-side application (`packages/cli`) that communicates with a local server (`packages/core`), which manages requests to **local Ollama servers** or cloud APIs.
+The system includes a variety of tools for tasks such as performing file system operations, running shells, and web fetching.

+### Key Features

+- **🏠 Local AI with Ollama**: Run models locally for privacy and offline access
+- **🔧 Interactive Configuration**: Easy setup with automatic model detection
+- **⚡ Streaming Responses**: Real-time response streaming with chunk validation
+- **🛠️ Function Calling**: Compatible function calling even with models that don't natively support it
+- **📊 Model Management**: Dynamic model discovery and selection
+- **🔍 Connection Testing**: Real-time validation of Ollama server connectivity

 ## Navigating the documentation

 This documentation is organized into the following sections:

+- **[Ollama Setup Guide](./ollama-setup.md):** Complete guide for setting up and configuring Ollama for local AI inference.
+- **[Migration Guide](./migration-guide.md):** Guide for migrating from cloud APIs to local Ollama integration.
-- **[Execution and Deployment](./deployment.md):** Information for running Gemini CLI.
+- **[Execution and Deployment](./deployment.md):** Information for running Qwen Code CLI.
-- **[Architecture Overview](./architecture.md):** Understand the high-level design of Gemini CLI, including its components and how they interact.
+- **[Architecture Overview](./architecture.md):** Understand the high-level design of Qwen Code CLI, including its components and how they interact.
 - **CLI Usage:** Documentation for `packages/cli`.
   - **[CLI Introduction](./cli/index.md):** Overview of the command-line interface.
   - **[Commands](./cli/commands.md):** Description of available CLI commands.